Lincoln music professor accused of buying, selling steroids

-LINCOLN, Neb. – A University of Nebraska-Lincoln music professor has been accused of buying and selling steroids.
+LINCOLN, Neb.
+(AP) _ A University of Nebraska-Lincoln music professor has been accused of buying and selling steroids.

 Court records say 43-year-old Jeffrey McCray is charged with nine felony counts of possession of a controlled substance.
 He didn’t immediately return messages left Wednesday by The Associated Press.
 The court records don’t list the name of an attorney who could comment for him.